meet-projects/Y1-Summer-Labs/03. Variables and Debugging Lab/Debugging.md

 ## Wrapping up:
 - Please reach out to your TAs or Instructors if you have any questions!
-- When you're done, go to the Master link.
+- When you're done, click on the submission link:
-- Click on the submission link for this lab.
 - Copy your replit lab url, and paste it in the right place in the survey.
 - Submit the survey!